DCC-EX/dcc-ex.github.io/docs/begin/comparison.rst

 A common question we see is why should someone choose our |EX-CS| over the many commercial systems that are available.
 This page is a brief discussion of some of the advantages and disadvantages of |EX-CS| and the whole |DCC-EX| ecosystem.

 First and foremost, there is nothing fundamentally wrong with any of the commercial offerings.
-While we believe strongly in out products, The commercial systems do have some advantages that we can't match.
+While we believe strongly in our products, the commercial systems do have some advantages that we can't match.
 So we fully understand that the |EX-CS| is not necessarily the best option for everyone.

 Areas of Comparison
 -------------------